echoedtes/echoedtes/README.md

 Mostly around docks in safe serv #1

-KH, YGO, DMC and FF fans encouraged to int.
+KH, YGO and FF fans encouraged to int.

 ︶︶︶︶︶︶︶︶︶︶︶︶︶